2000 French Grand Prix: Race

-Michael Schumacher increasing his advantage over Barrichello to five seconds by lap ten.
+Michael Schumacher increased his advantage over Barrichello to five seconds by lap ten.
 Button took tenth position from Irvine on lap twelve, while Heidfeld collided with Alesi at the Adelaide hairpin while attempting to overtake Fisichella, sending his teammate into a spin and dropping to 18th.
 Button overtook Salo for ninth on lap 13.
 Zonta, who was running 17th, experienced braking troubles on lap 17 and struck the tyre barriers, forcing him to retire from the Grand Prix.
 By the 18th lap, Michael Schumacher had extended his lead over Barrichello to 6.2 seconds, who continued to hold up Coulthard in third.
 Häkkinen was 1.4 seconds behind his teammate but pulling away from Villeneuve in fifth.
 Herbert retired three laps later after making an unscheduled pit stop due to a gearbox issue that gradually lost his use of all gears.
 On the same lap, Alesi became the first driver to pit for tyres.

 Trulli became the first front runner to pit on lap 21, followed by Villeneuve, Frentzen, and Ralf Schumacher.
-On lap 22, Coulthard passed Barrichello on the outside for second place exiting the Adelaide hairpin.
-Coulthard entered the hairpin wide and gained enough speed to overtake Barrichello, who did not swerve into him.
+On lap 22, Coulthard passed Barrichello for second place exiting the Adelaide hairpin.
+With Barrichello blocking the inside line under braking, Coulthard entered the hairpin wide, taking a late apex and accelerating early to overtake Barrichello cleanly on the inside on the exit of the corner.
 Häkkinen, Button, Michael Schumacher, Coulthard, and Barrichello all made pit stops over the following three laps.
 Verstappen retired at the side of the pit straight on lap 26 due to gearbox issues.
 Coulthard was able to close up to Michael Schumacher to less than a second by lap 32, having recorded the race's fastest lap, a 1:19.479 on the 28th lap; the latter was struggling with his tyres in the warm climate.
 He on the outside attempted to overtake Michael Schumacher on the inside two laps later but Schumacher defended his position.
 Coulthard slowed to avoid a collision and gave Michael Schumacher the middle finger in his immediate anger.
 The manoeuvre allowed Häkkinen to close up on the pair.
 Mazzacane spun off at the third corner on the previous lap and retired.
 Wurz's brakes locked up entering turn 15, causing him to beach his car in the gravel trap and retire on lap 36.
 Button became the first driver to pit twice on lap 39.

 Mika Häkkinen (pictured in 2006) finished in second position.